What are your reasons for hiring a consultant? According to Entrepreneur, the top reasons companies bring in an outside consultant are because they:

 • Lack specific expertise

-• Need help identifying problems
+• Need help identifying and solving problems

 • Are short-staffed